KristjanESPERANTO/MMM-WebSpeechTTS/README.md

 Pull requests are of course also very welcome 🙂

+### Code of Conduct

+Please note that this project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
+By participating in this project you agree to abide by its terms.

 ### Developer commands

 - `npm install` - Install dependencies like ESLint and prettier.